QuentinRa/blog.quentinra.dev/tools/jetbrains/clion/makefile.md

     * "C:\cygwin64\bin\make.exe"
     * and check "use Cygwin"

 Then, to run your program in the IDE, create a target "run", with the command to run your program.
-Try to start it in the list of configuration, it fails but add your program in executable and you're done.
+Try to start it in the list of configurations, it fails, but you simply add your program in "executable" and you're done.

-Unfortunately, this is still not good enough, like I can't use the debugger which mean it's pretty useless (at least in my eyes).
+Unfortunately, this is still not good enough, like I can't use the debugger which means it's pretty useless (at least in my eyes).